 I flew into Bologna to start my trip, jumping headfirst into the historical and cultural overload of this medieval city of multi-Pantone orange, and scattered with big piazzas, churches and inviting streets lined with arched arcade walkways.
-It’s a beautiful place to stroll and live the Italian life, especially since Bologna is the foodie capital of the Emila Romagna – home to world-renowned specialities like Parmigiano-Reggiano cheese, Parma ham and Bolognese sauce.
+It’s a beautiful place to stroll and live the Italian life, especially since Bologna is the food capital of the Emila Romagna – home to world-renowned specialities like Parmigiano-Reggiano cheese, Parma ham and Bolognese sauce.

 Read more: Is Bologna’s Italy’s best-kept secret?

 Second Stop: Forlimpopoli, Emilia Romagna, Italy

 After Bologna (and a day trip by train to Torrechiara castles in the ‘Food Valley’ region of Parma, and Rivalta castle in Piacenza), I continued by train to the small town of Forlimpopoli.